CategoricalData/hydra/hydra-haskell/README.md

 unFlow f cx emptyTrace
 ```

-This gives you a flow wrapper, which you can think of as the exit point of a transformation.
+This gives you a flow state, which you can think of as the exit point of a transformation.
-Inside the wrapper is either a concrete value (if the transformation succeeded) or `Nothing` (if the transformation failed), a stack trace, and a list of messages.
+Inside the state object is either a concrete value (if the transformation succeeded) or `Nothing` (if the transformation failed), a stack trace, and a list of messages.
 You will always find at least one message if the transformation failed; this is analogous to an exception in mainstream programming languages.

 A `Coder`, as mentioned above, is a construct which has a `Flow` in either direction between two types.